-Warning Sign of Relapse #1: You frequently feel lonely, depressed, bored and unsatisfied.
+Warning Sign of Relapse #1: You frequently feel lonely, depressed, bored, and unsatisfied.

 Strong negative emotions such as loneliness, anxiety, depression, and boredom are highly associated with relapse.1 As you learn to live a new life of sobriety, it’s very important to stay busy, connect with like-minded peers, and make time for the things you enjoy.
-The adjustment may be difficult and it will most likely take time, but a sober living program can help you make the transition in a safe, supportive environment with staff members that can provide assistance as needed.
+The adjustment may be difficult and it will most likely take time, but a sober living program can help you make the transition in a safe, supportive environment with staff members that can assist as needed.